 ERASMUS+ financial support

 Students who are selected to participate in the Erasmus programme by their home university, will receive a scholarship financed by the European Commission and the Republic of Estonia.
+See Erasmus+ financial support options for student mobility below:

 - 600 EUR per 30 days – Denmark, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Norway, Sweden